brexhq/intellij-codeowners-plugin/README.md

 ### Installing from the IntelliJ Marketplace

-This plugin is available in the IntelliJ plugin marketplace!
+This plugin is available from the [IntelliJ plugin marketplace](https://plugins.jetbrains.com/plugin/16819-codeowners)!
 Just open the Plugins page in Preferences, and search for "CodeOwners" in the Marketplace tab.

 ### Installing from the Releases page